 According to reviews of Privacy, "Privacy.com takes the virtual card idea to a new level in two ways:

 - Privacy allows more customization in the virtual account number with options to close, edit, or pause each virtual card.
 You can even customize how the charge shows up on your bank statement, with a few options to choose from.

 - You can use any name, address, and phone number with your Privacy virtual card.
 This can be useful in cases where you don’t want to give out your address, and it might be helpful for some international purchases since you can even use a foreign address.
 Contrast this with Citi or BofA’s system which probably tie to your name and billing address."

 So, their service allows providers to continue buying advertising space in a private, low-risk way, which could ultimately end up saving lives.

-As the war on sex workers intensifies, it is likely that we'll see a rise in platforms that offer protection and accept non-traditional payment options such as Slixa.
+As the war on escorts intensifies, it is likely that we'll see a rise in platforms that offer protection and accept non-traditional payment options such as Slixa.
 Hard times call for creative solutions, like Privacy, and the onslaught of start-up tech companies can potentially offer respite to those whose livelihoods are being increasingly threatened.